 The musical intention of the element is described using the @c, @d, @e, @f, @g, @a and @b attributes, which affect the corresponding strings of the harp.
 All of these attributes may take the values “f” (flat), “s” (sharp) or “n” (natural), where “n” is the default value, which is assumed when one of these attributes is not specified.

-In the preceding example, the A, B, and E pedals are in the flat position, while the other, non-specified pedals are in the natural position.
+In the first diagram of the preceding example, the B, and E pedals are in the flat position, while the C pedal is in sharp position.
+The other, non-specified pedals are in the natural position.

 The meaning of the mark is captured using the @dir attribute, which provides the following values: